The 10 Best Places to Travel Alone as a Woman

 Mt.
 Koyasan, Japan

 To be fair, if you’re going to make the journey to Japan, you should definitely see more than just one city, but one destination you should add to your solo travel bucket list is Mt.
 Koyasan, according to world traveler Shannon Ullman.
 Situated south of Osaka in the Wakayama Prefecture, just a five-hour bullet train away from Tokyo, this small town is not only beautiful but offers a once-in-a-lifetime experience.
 Here, you can stay overnight in a Buddhist temple, experiencing the traditional rituals the Japanese are known for.
 “You’ll sleep on a traditional floor futon and monks will deliver vegetarian meals and sake to your room.
 You can bathe in the traditional, shared baths, and take a guided meditation class in the mornings.
 If you really want to get in touch with yourself, this is the place to do it,” she explains.
-Why not make it a longer trip, and check out some of the other most beautiful destinations in Asia?

 If, instead of having an Eat, Pray, Love moment in Rome, you’d prefer an Under the Tuscan Sun experience, pack your bags and venture to the Tuscan region of Italy.
 As travel agent Kimberly Hart notes, this part of the world doesn’t just offer beauty—and ahem, wine—but an escape that gives you ample time to think and unwind.
 When Hart made her way here for a getaway, she was able to book a stay at Cortona, which you will recognize from the film, and take easy bus rides to nearby wineries and small villages to sip and see.
 “I felt completely comfortable in these small towns walking around by myself as they were easy to navigate and people were welcoming, friendly, and helpful.
 It was nice to return to a home base each day as well.
 There was plenty of shopping, eating, and wine-tasting in the small towns, and it was a leisurely trip where I could really soak up the culture,” she shares.
 These airplane hacks will help you to travel in comfort.